MicrosoftDocs/cpp-docs.it-it/docs/parallel/concrt/reference/concurrent-unordered-multiset-class.md

 ### <a name="return-value"></a>Valore restituito

-Il numero corrente di bucket in questo contenitore.
+Numero corrente di bucket in questo contenitore.

 ##  <a name="unsafe_bucket_size"></a> unsafe_bucket_size